shrekwang592/PromptBetter/README.md

 [Apache Kafka + Vector Database](https://www.kai-waehner.de/blog/2023/11/08/apache-kafka-flink-vector-database-llm-real-time-genai)

 ## RAG Evaluation 4 questions
-1. Is the model's output adhering to the given context?
+1. Is the model's output adhering to the given context? - Context adherence
-2. is the model's output fully & comprehensively answering the question>?
+2. is the model's output fully & comprehensively answering the question? - Completeness
-3. Are the retrieved chunks attributing to the model's response?
+3. Are the retrieved chunks attributing to the model's response? - Chunk attribution
-4. How much of the attributed chunks are being used to generate the model's response?
+4. How much of the attributed chunks are being used to generate the model's response? - chunk utilization

 ## Fine Tuning
 https://platform.openai.com/finetune